 Operational meteorologist careers are often highly desirable amongst jobs.
 But the downside is that they are very competitive too.

 For example, it’s common for some National Weather Service (NWS) job postings to have hundreds of applicants

 But there are jobs in the private sector, research jobs within schools, and broadcasting jobs.
 Nevertheless, these jobs are still competitive but to a lesser degree.

 After graduation, finding a decent paying job can be challenging and is completely based on supply and demand.

 Do meteorologists require a degree or certification?

-Some of the most common degrees for meteorologist are in atmospheric science, climate studies and meteorology.
+Some of the most common degrees for meteorologists are in atmospheric science, climate studies, and meteorology.
 A lot of the entry position requirements is a Bachelor’s Degree in meteorology.